-The Contracting Parties undertake to facilitate the work of the Conciliation Commission. and particularly to supply it to the greatest possible extent with all relevant documents and information, as well as to use the means at their disposal so that it may, within their territories and in accordance with their laws, summon and hear witnesses or experts, and visit the localities in question.
+The Contracting Parties undertake to facilitate the work of the Conciliation Commission, and particularly to supply it to the utmost possible extent with all relevant documents and information, and also to use the means at their disposal to enable it, within their territories and in accordance with their laws, to summon and hear witnesses or experts and to visit the localities in question.

-During the proceedings of the Conciliation Commission, each commissioner shall receive emoluments, the amount of which shall be fixed by agreement between the Contracting Parties.
+During the proceedings of the Conciliation Commission, each commissioner shall receive emoluments the amount of which shall be fixed by agreement between the Contracting Parties.

-Each Government shall pay its own expenses and shall contribute an equal share to the joint expenses of the Commission, the emoluments referred to in paragraph I being included in these joint expenses.
+Each Government shall pay its own expenses and shall contribute an equal share to the joint expenses of the Commission, the emoluments referred to in paragraph I being included in such joint expenses.

-In the absence of an agreement to bring the dispute before the Permanent Conciliation Commission or - where there is such an agreement - in the event of no amicable agreement being reached before the Permanent Conciliation Commission, the dispute shall be submitted, by special agreement, either to the Permanent Court of International Justice under the conditions and according to the procedure defined in the Statute1 of the Court, or to an Arbitral Tribunal under the conditions and according to the procedure defined in the Hague Convention of October 18, 1907, for the Pacific Settlement of International Disputes.
+In the absence of an agreement to bring the dispute before the Permanent Conciliation Commission or - where there is such an agreement - in the event of no amicable agreement being reached before the Permanent Conciliation Commission, the dispute shall be submitted, by special agreement, either to the Permanent Court of International Justice under the conditions and according to the procedure defined in the Statute1 of the Court, or to an Arbitral Tribunal under the conditions and according to the procedure defined in the Hague Convention of October 18th, 1907, for the Pacific Settlement of International Disputes.